“The most underutilized person to assist in patient care is the patient’s friends and family” Ilene Corina

 Ilene also works with middle school, high school and college students.
-As a youth advisor for over 8 years she is very comfortable around young people.
+As a youth advisor for ten years she is very comfortable around young people.
 Ilene has spoken at senior living meetings, as a guest speaker in college classes for medical students, nursing students and advanced medical training.

 Suggested programs Ilene has developed for the public are:

 Health Literacy or Communication?

 HIPAA or Privacy?